-Through collaboration and strong partnerships with the City, BCDC, and the Fisherman's Wharf Community Benefit District, improvements to the public realm have transformed the pedestrian and visitor experience through the heart of Fisherman's Wharf, from Pier 39 to Aquatic Park.
+Through collaboration and strong partnerships with the City, San Francisco Bay Conservation and Development Commission (BCDC), and the Fisherman's Wharf Community Benefit District, improvements to the public realm have transformed the pedestrian and visitor experience through the heart of Fisherman's Wharf, from Pier 39 to Aquatic Park.

-With the support of San Francisco voters in 2008, the Port received City general obligation bond fundsing from the City to demolish a parking lot at the north edge of the Wharf and construct the Pier 43 Bay Trail Promenade, which stretchinges west from the Pier 43 Historic Arch to a new plaza next to Pier 45.
-Thise Promenade provides a new Open Water location for spectacular postcard views of Alcatraz Island, and connects to the rest of the Wharf via widened sidewalks along Taylor Street and the redesigned Jefferson Street.
+With the support of San Francisco voters in 2008, the Port received City general obligation bond funds to demolish a parking lot and construct the Pier 43 Bay Trail Promenade, which stretches from the Pier 43 Historic Arch to a new plaza next to Pier 45.
+This Promenade provides a new Open Water location for spectacular postcard views of Alcatraz Island, and connects to the rest of the Wharf via widened sidewalks along Taylor Street and the redesigned Jefferson Street.